 Pvt.
-Gordon M. Newman was born in 1919 in Amite County, Mississippi, and was the son of Gordon & Mary Newman.
+Gordon M. Newman was born in 1919 in Amite County, Mississippi, and was the son of Gordon and Mary Newman.
 With his two sisters and three brothers he grew up in unincorporated Gillsburg, Amite County, Mississippi, and was employed as a truck driver.

 Gordon was inducted into the army on March 18, 1941, in Houston, Texas.
 He trained at Fort Knox, Kentucky.
 Basic training for the selectees was rushed and finished in seven weeks.
 During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; week 7 was spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.